arkorty/donut.c/README.md

 ## How to build and run

-- `gcc -O2 -o torus.exe torus.c -lm` in the shell to compile using MinGW-w64
+- `gcc -O2 -o donut.exe donut.c -lm` in the shell to compile using MinGW-w64
-- `.\torus.exe` in the shell to run the program
+- `.\donut.exe` in the shell to run the program

 # For Linux